Error Analyses of Auto-Regressive Video Diffusion Models: A Unified Framework: Empirical Verifications

-\textbf{Training}.
-We use the Adam optimizer $(\beta_1, \beta_2) = (0.9, 0.999)$ with no weight decay.
-During training, gradients are clipped to a maximum norm of 1.0, and we additionally apply noise clipping at a norm of 6.0.
-For the Minecraft experiments, we adopt the VAE from \textit{stable-diffusion-3-medium} to enable latent diffusion.
-Across all experiments, we use fused SNR reweighting with a cumulative SNR decay of 0.96, and train with v-prediction as our target.
-Our denoiser is a 3D UNet; its basic block includes a ResNet block alongside spatial and temporal attention modules.
-Both the downsampling and upsampling paths comprise 4 blocks each.
+We conduct experiments on two controlled environments: DMLab~\citep{DMLab_BeattieLTWWKLGV16} and Minecraft~\citep{MineRL_GussHTWCVS19}.
+For DMLab, we follow the TECO~\citep{yan2023temporally} training split and select evaluation cases from the corresponding validation split.
+For Minecraft, we render scenarios using MineRL while preserving the original frame rate.
+Our models are trained using the Adam optimizer $(\beta_1, \beta_2) = (0.9, 0.999)$ with no weight decay.
+Gradients are clipped to a maximum norm of 1.0, with additional noise clipping at a norm of 6.0.
+For Minecraft experiments, we adopt the VAE from \textit{stable-diffusion-3-medium} to enable latent diffusion.
+Across all experiments, we use fused SNR reweighting with a cumulative SNR decay of 0.96 and train with v-prediction as the target.
+Our denoiser is a 3D UNet with

-\textbf{Data}.
-For the DMLab experiments, we follow the TECO~\citep{yan2023temporally} training split and select evaluation cases from the corresponding validation split.
-For the Minecraft experiments, we render scenarios using MineRL while preserving the original frame rate (i.e., no frame skipping).